 Biography

-Cheng holds degrees from the China Conservatory of Music, the University of Washington, the University of Cincinnati College-Conservatory of Music, and Hochschule für Musik und Theater Munich.
-Additionally, she has received mentorship from world-renowned conductors such as Kurt Masur, Riccardo Muti, Marin Alsop, Mei-Ann Chen, Markus Bosch, Mark Gibson, Nicolás Pasquet, and Johannes Schlaefli.
+Born in China, Jiannan’s musical journey began at the China Conservatory of Music in Beijing.
+She holds additional degrees in conducting from the University of Washington, studying under Timothy Salzman, the Cincinnati College-Conservatory of Music under Mark Gibson, and the Hochschule für Musik und Theater Munich under Markus Bosch and Alexander Liebreich.
+Jiannan has also received mentorship from world-renowned conductors such as Yannick Nézet-Séguin, Marin Alsop, Mei-Ann Chen, Kurt Masur, Riccardo Muti, Nicolás Pasquet, and Johannes Schlaefli.